The Vastness That Makes Us Feel Small

 Held by the Unseen Hand

 What the Bible teaches is that God is both transcendent and immanent.
 He is high above the stars, yet close enough to hear your whisper.
 Your value is not determined by your physical size or your position in the galaxy, but by your standing in His family.
+The God of the Bible is not a distant, deistic clockmaker who wound up the universe and walked away.
+He is actively involved in the lives of His children, directing their steps and shielding them from harm.

 When you feel insignificant, remember that Jesus bore your name and your burden.
 He loves you with a love that defies comprehension and reaches beyond the boundaries of time and space.
 You are never alone, for He is with you always, even unto the end of the age.
+The same sovereign hand that governs the celestial bodies is the hand that guides, protects, and keeps you secure in your daily walk.

 For he hath given his angels charge over thee, to keep thee in all thy ways.
 They shall bear thee up in their hands, lest thou dash thy foot against a stone.— Psalm 91:11-12, KJV

-The universe may be vast, but God’s love is vaster.
-He who numbered the stars has numbered your days and holds your heart.
+If the Creator of the cosmos cares enough to number the hairs on your head, you can trust Him with the deepest anxieties of your soul.
 Rest in the truth that you are never alone in the dark, for Christ is your light and your Savior.
-May you walk in the confidence of being deeply loved by the Creator of all things.
+May you walk in the confidence of being deeply loved by the Creator of all things, knowing that your citizenship is not merely of this earth, but of an eternal kingdom that lies far beyond the stars.